 Old futuristic movies like 2001: A Space Odyssey that depicted a design style of modern elegance with classic white and stark contrasts in their set designs could have become the blueprint for some styles now trending in the kitchen.
 Meanwhile its counterpart, the bathroom is seeing a resurgence of older designs reflecting the 1920’s only this time with a touch of 21st century sophistication.

 Trends in the basic foundation of any kitchen or bathroom are color schemes.
 Gone are the warm colors of the last 15 years to be replaced with cooler overall looks and combinations of features.
 Contemporary soft gray walls contrast wooden cabinets stained in lighter accent finishes.
-A local trend in remodeling according to Tiffany Gomes—President of Classic Design Interiors—is painted cabinets of all colors and unique trims.
+A local trend in remodeling according to Tiffany Gomes-President of Classic Design Interiors-is painted cabinets of all colors and unique trims.
 For those of you who want to branch out and experiment with a completely new style like this, don’t worry, there is plenty of online interior design advice that can help guide you and make sure you’re doing it right.

 Technology drives operations in these kitchens.
 Appliances are set flush with cabinets and smooth stovetops that feature touch-screen settings operated like today’s Smart Phone technology.
 Wireless keypads run everything from lighting to fans-even oven temperature and refrigerator settings can be wirelessly remote controlled via Smart Phone apps.